 "Your DTC email list is your most valuable asset.
 TikTok Shop customers don't give you their email address by default.
 Building the bridge between the two channels is one of the most important things a growing brand can do."

 The bridge is the post-purchase insert.
 Every TikTok Shop order you fulfill should include a physical card driving to your DTC site for loyalty signup, subscription, or preferred customer program.
-The economics: if 15% of TikTok buyers can be converted to email subscribers who then repeat-purchase through your DTC channel, the lifetime value of a TikTok acquisition looks dramatically better.
+The economics: if 15% of TikTok buyers convert to email subscribers who then repeat-purchase through your DTC channel, the lifetime value of a TikTok acquisition looks dramatically better.
 Without the bridge, TikTok generates first-order volume.
 With it, TikTok becomes a top-of-funnel customer acquisition channel for your core DTC business.

 Platform risk isn't about